 This is not to say they were inferior trainers, it is only to say their experience, methods, or ability to communicate those things effectively for you.

 I teach you how to communicate with your dog using body language and visual as well as verbal cues.
-I teach you how to reinforce behavior properly in the training process so that you aren't reliant on the food for behavior later.
+I teach you how to reinforce behavior properly in the training process so that you aren't reliant on the food for behavior later, as well as how to disagree with unwanted behavior.

 I also teach you how to use the leash as a form of control and communication of direction, not simply a form of restraint and/or punishment.